 NAQT (National Academic Quiz Tournaments) was formed in 1996 by several very experienced former players in response to continued complaints about CBI's format & question quality.
 NAQT matches consist of two 10-minute halves, with tossups worth 15 points if they're answered correctly before a certain point in the question ("Power Points") and 10 points thereafter.
 Bonuses are always worth a total of 30 points.
 Questions are on various topics; they are a bit more academically-oriented than those of CBI but significantly less so than those of ACF.
 We have won every NAQT Midwest Sectional ever held (7).
 For more info on NAQT, click here.

 Invitationals are tournaments organized by individual schools.
 The majority of tourneys we attend are invitationals, and they can include all sorts of combinations of, and variations on, the formats above.
 Some invitationals use questions provided by one of the organizations listed above, but for most invitationals, the teams write the questions, with each team sitting out the round during which its questions are read.
 For more information on the format of an individual invitational tournament, email the tournament directors.

-> So you can get some idea of what the questions we play on are like, here is a sample packet written by some members of our team.
+So you can get some idea of what the questions we play on are like, here is a sample packet from a tournament last year.

-> For more information on our team, how to join (just show up), our activities, or anything else relating to quiz-bowl activites at the U of C, email the team President, Tracy Lee, at tclee AT uchicago DOT edu.
+For more information on our team, how to join (just show up), our activities, or anything else relating to quiz-bowl activites at the U of C, email the team President, Max Schindler, at mschindler AT uchicago DOT edu.
 More contact info is available via the link below.